Millicent Wong/Democracy Forward

 Travis Annatoyn, Democracy Forward Managing Senior Counsel

-On behalf of the Conservation Law Foundation, we sued the Department of Justice for unlawfully ending SEPs.
+On behalf of the Conservation Law Foundation and the Surfrider Foundation, we sued the Department of Justice for unlawfully ending SEPs.
 Clark’s memorandum preventing the use of SEPs is a compendium of legal errors that fundamentally misunderstands long-standing departmental policy.
 Clark’s arbitrary and unreasoned legal interpretation violates the Administrative Procedure Act and should be set aside.